Privacy of distributed optimality schemes in power networks: Simulation on the NPCC 140-bus system

-The test system consists of 93 load buses and 47 generation buses and has a total real power of 28.55 GW.
-Controllable demand was considered in $20$ load buses, where at each bus the number of controllable loads was randomly selected from an integer uniform distribution with range $[90, 180]$.
+{For our simulations,} controllable demand was considered in $20$ load buses, where at each bus the number of controllable loads was randomly selected from an integer uniform distribution with range $[90, 180]$.
 A single generation unit was added at each of $20$ generation buses.
 In addition, quadratic cost functions were considered for generation and controllable demand following the description in \eqref{eq3}.
 The values for $q_{k,j}, k \in \mathcal{N}_j, j \in \mathcal{N}$ were selected from a uniform distribution with range $[50, 250]$.
 For the simulation, a step change in demand of magnitude $0.2$ per unit (100 MW) at $10$ randomly selected loads at each of buses $2$ and $3$ was considered at $t = 1$ second.
-The time step for the simulations, \ak{denoted by $\Delta T$,} was set at 10 ms.
+The time step for the simulations, {denoted by $\Delta T$,} was set at 10 ms.